Use your phone as a smart sensor

 Because the camera faces the other way with this design, we’ll consider that the front of the robot.
 This is why the motor settings are reversed compared to the conventional StarterBot programs.

-Using other hubs (Optional)
+Using other other hubs (optional)

 SPIKE Essential